scyheidekamp/mic2img/README.md

 If you get a 403 Forbidden message when trying to open the server window, please try copying the notebook to your own drive.

-This notebook requires high ram.
+In Google Colab plus pro, This notebook requires high ram.
 Ideally we a A100 or V100.
 Other GPUs may lead to issues.
+In this case you should use the lite version that uses API keys.

 ---------------------------------